 Code-oriented simulation crafting

-Load and performance testing needs to start as early in the project as possible, ideally from the first build.
-It is not sufficient for developers to forge the majority of the application in isolation, and then hand it over to dedicated testers for load testing.
+Load and performance testing must start as early in the project as possible, ideally from the first build.
+It is not sufficient for developers to forge most of the application in isolation, and then hand it over to dedicated testers for load testing.

 Instead, developers need to be able to write concise performance tests that live in the codebase.
-Gatling involves developers in the process and enables developers to easily write load tests as code.
+Gatling involves developers in the process and enables developers to write load tests as code easily.

 Integration with CI and CD Tools